Providing High-Value Healthcare to Self-Funded Employers

 “You Can’t Manage What You Can’t Measure”

-As our CEO, Cheryl DeMars, likes to put it, “You can’t manage what you can’t measure,” which is why the disclosure of cost and quality information is central to the mission of The Alliance.
+As our former CEO, Cheryl DeMars, likes to put it, “You can’t manage what you can’t measure,” which is why the disclosure of cost and quality information is central to the mission of The Alliance.
 These measurements have come a long way, but gaps remain between the information we need and what is available today.
 In an ideal world, healthcare buyers would have a single online marketplace to compare meaningful cost and quality information from provider to provider and hospital to hospital.

 Although healthcare does not quite work that way, The Alliance strives towards providing accurate, easy-to-access information that employer groups can use to compare and contrast both cost and quality.
 This allows consumers to make more informed decisions about their health while saving money.